amaiya/onprem/README.md

 dense vector store (i.e., Chroma) or a sparse vector store (i.e., a built-in keyword search index).
-Sparse vector stores sacrifice a small amount of inference speed for significant improvements in ingestion speed (useful for larger document sets).
+Sparse vector stores sacrifice a small amount of inference speed for significant improvements in ingestion speed (useful for larger document sets) and also assume answer sources will include at least one word in the question.
 To select the store type, supply either `store_type="dense"` or `store_type="sparse"` when creating the [`LLM`](https://amaiya.github.io/onprem/llm.base.html#llm).
-As you can see above, we use a sparse vector store here (which is now the default).
+As you can see above, we use a sparse vector store here.

 ``` python
 llm.ingest("./tests/sample_data")